Guest Editors: Gabriella D’Orazi1, Donatella Del Bufalo2 & Maria Carla Bosco3

 The purpose of this thematic series, published in Journal of Experimental & Clinical Cancer Research, is to highlight significant findings and advances in our understanding of the role of the tumor hypoxia in cancer biology and therapy, in light of the 2019 Nobel Prize in Medicine awarded to William G. Kaelin Jr., Sir Peter J. Radcliff and Gregg G. Semenza, whose discoveries contributed to a great understanding to the cell adaptation to reduced oxygen availability.

-Keywords: Hypoxia, HIF, Angiogenesis, Invasion and Metastasis, Cancer Stem Cells, Immune response, Metabolic reprogramming, Microenvironment, Innovative therapies.
+Keywords: Hypoxia, HIF, Angiogenesis, Invasion and Metastasis, Immune response, Metabolic reprogramming, Microenvironment, Innovative therapies.